w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Students should be able to:

-* define page regions by using appropriate landmarks
+* define page regions by using appropriate visual and programmatical landmarks
-* design user interfaces with text cues to convey information provided through vision only, such as an asterisk to convey required form fields in a form
+* design user interfaces with text cues to convey information provided through vision only, for example to convey required form fields
 * design user interfaces with focus indicators that allow people to tell where they are as they move through the web page and applications using the keyboard

 #### Teaching Ideas for Topic